nostromo-1/robotic-car/README.md

 * libcwiid-dev
 * libasound2-dev

-After installing them copy the files and run `make robot`.
+After installing them copy the C files, the Makefile and the sounds directory, and run `make robot`.
 After compiling, run it with `sudo ./robot`.